 - E-Commerce Prevalence: It is no surprise that the internet has disrupted traditional marketing methods over the last 20 years, and there are no signs of that stopping.
 Unfortunately, many college curricula are only now adapting to industry changes and the needed skills for the emerging workforce.
 At present, the only option current and upcoming college students interested in working within the e-commerce industry have is to look for internships, externships and job shadowing within these fields to offset the lack of introductory coursework.

 - Creative Thinking and Strategy: One thing that I’ve cherished since joining the affiliate industry is that each day is different.
 As client goals are always changing, affiliate marketing leaders need to keep up with creative and out-of-the-box ideas to meet those goals.
-These include developing strategies for clients to run co-branded promotions or execute an optimization campaign to drive incremental revenue with a publisher while closely monitoring client goals and budget.
+These include developing strategies for clients to run co-branded promotions or execute an optimization campaign to drive incremental revenue from their affiliate partners while closely monitoring client goals and budget.
 If more college courses focused on strategic campaign projects, case studies and proposals for affiliate marketing, new grads would be better equipped to tackle these early on in their careers.

 The AP Solution: Affiliate Academy